fren

 Full price: €12

-Reduced rate: €8
+Reduced price: €8

-Navigo Pass rate* : €10
+Navigo Pass price* : €10

 The space can be privatized and private visits made on request by contacting the association.